 By tracking leads through to pipeline and all the way to revenue, you’ll be to the place where Sales and Marketing can have productive conversations about how to increase company revenues by focusing on top performing lead sources.

-Varicent Lift's Revenue Intelligence is the only tool that gives you out-of-the-box full funnel visibility
+Varicent Lift's Revenue Intelligence is the only tool that gives you out-of-the-box full-funnel visibility with revenue intelligence

 Get clear visibility into how leads are performing from the top-of-the-funnel all the way down to closed won or lost revenue and see how Marketing is contributing to current and past pipeline and revenue numbers.